 praising God and having favor with all the people.
 And the Lord added to the church daily those who were being saved.
 (Acts 2:47)

 Notice (verse above) that as the Apostles and the remainder of the church did the will of God, the Lord Himself added souls to their number—and He did so on a daily basis.

 Now when the Gentiles heard this, they were glad and glorified the word of the Lord.
 And as many as had been appointed to eternal life believed.
 (Acts 13:48)

 The above verse reveals the role of God’s sovereignty in the imparting of belief to hearers of the Word of God.

-Now when they had gone throughout Phrygia and the region of Galatia, and were forbidden of the Holy Ghost to preach the word in Asia, After they were come to Mysia, they assayed to go into Bithynia: but the Spirit suffered them not [did not permit them].
-(Acts 16:6,7)
+Now when they had gone through Phrygia and the region of Galatia, they were forbidden by the Holy Spirit to preach the word in Asia.

-For I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city.
+“for I am with you, and no one will attack you to hurt you; for I have many people in this city.”
 (Acts 18:10)

-Consider the expression, “I have much people in this city.”
+Consider the expression, “I have many people in this city.”